iimyzf/Inception/README.md

    > PID 1 in a Docker container behaves differently from the init process in a normal Unix-based system. (they are NOT the same!)

-## Is the Daemon process PID 1?
-And how does they differ from each other?
+## Is the Daemon Process PID 1?
+And How Does They Differ From Each Other?

   `The daemon process is NOT the PID 1`, the daemon process is a background process that runs continuosuly on a system and performs a specific task.
 In contrast, PID 1 is the first process that the kernel starts in a Unix-based system and plays a special role in the system.